 - ► Connect the 21.5mm polypropylene pipe (not supplied) to the condensate waste pipe flexible push fit connector (F) and terminate to waste.
-Do not use any solvents, adhesives or lubricants when pushing the pipe into the flexible push fit connector (F). - Ensure that the condensate pipe runs away from the boiler at a constant fall of 52mm (minimum) for every metre. - ► Carefully pour 500ml of water into the condensate collection (P) to fill condensate trap. - ► Check the water is running away and the condensate pipework joints are water tight. - Check the flue manifold seal (within the rim recess of the flue manifold access cover) is undamaged and seated correctly. - ► Refit flue manifold access cover (R) and secure with screws (S).
+Do not use any solvents, adhesives or lubricants when pushing the pipe into the flexible push fit connector (F). - ► Ensure that the condensate pipe runs away from the boiler at a constant fall of at least 52mm (minimum) for every metre. - ► Fill the condensate trap with 500ml of water via the condensate sump (P). - ► Check the water is running away and the condensate pipework joints are water tight. - ► Check the flue manifold seal (within the rim recess of the flue manifold access cover) is undamaged and seated correctly. - ▶ Refit flue manifold access cover (R) and secure with screws (S).